 Waygo, for instance, is a visual translator app, that can scan a Chinese text and automatically translates it into English, without needing an internet connection.
 Another one of China’s most popular translator apps is Pleco, which is also useful for those interested in learning the Chinese language.

 Want to stay in touch with your newly made friends?
 Make sure to download WeChat, China’s everyday mobile app.
 WeChat is a text and voice messaging app, just like WhatsApp.
 However, unlike WhatsApp, WeChat comes with a range of mini-apps inside the platform.

 China would come to a halt without WeChat!
 Chinese people use WeChat for anything, from playing games to paying bills, and from finding local hangouts to hailing taxis.
 Even local street vendors use WeChat for accepting payments.
 It literally is the way China stays connected.

 Since Google Maps is not an option in China, it is a good idea to download a web mapping app that is accessible in China.
 CityMaps2Go offers many Chinese city maps that are available offline as well.
 All you have to do is download your desired city map while connected to the internet, and then you’re good to go.

 Are you looking to book a tour in China?
-We at ChinaTours.com provide many different tour options from the different cities in China, why not have a look at our Great Wall of China tours, our Beijing tours, or select one of our family tours in China, or you can customize your own tour.
+We at ChinaTours.com provide many different tour options from the different cities in China, why not have a look at our Panda tours, our Great Wall of China tours, or select one of our Yangtze River cruise options, or you can customize your own tour.
 Our dedicated team of China travel consultants is here to help.
 From planning the China tour of your dreams to making sure you are connected to the internet, ChinaTours.com has got you covered.